purduewebdevclub/advanced-track/spring2017/week3/challenge.md

 display the name of the todo item.
 2. Place this component inside the app-root component
 Hint: You can add things to app.component.html
-3. Create an external interface `TodoItem`
+3. Create an external interface `TodoItem` and import it

 # Challenge 2 (After going through the tutorial)
 1. Create an input box in your todoitem's template/html